 The Inquiring Mind Post-Secondary

-TIM PS was adapted from existing evidence-based program The Working Mind from the Mental Health Commission of Canada.
+TIM PS was adapted from the existing evidence-based program The Working Mind from the Mental Health Commission of Canada.

 The program pilot was formally launched at the University of Calgary in January 2016 and in January 2017 at Mount Royal University.
 In late 2017, the pilot program expanded to include the University of Lethbridge, MacEwan University, Memorial University of Newfoundland, Dalhousie University, the Nova Scotia Community College and Dalhousie Medical School.